MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 1. Open a Microsoft Edge InPrivate window, navigate to **`https://office.com`** and sign in as Adele Vance, **AdeleV@WWLxZZZZZZ.onmicrosoft.com**.
 1. If the landing page appears blurred out, refresh the page.
-1. Select the app launcher icon, located to the left of the top banner that says Contoso Electronics, and select **Teams**.
+1. Select the apps launcher icon located on the bottom left of the navigation panel and select **Teams**.
 1. On the Welcome to Teams window, select **Get Started**.
 1. Open Teams.
 For the **Mark 8 Project Team** select **See all channels** then select **Research and Development**.
 1. Review the message posted from the previous task.